Chakhriya-c/Money_Manager/README.md

 # About this program

 # Program Features
-There are many feature in this program.

-- Adding up to date transaction
+- Record your expenses in detail.
-- Classify what you spend your money for
+- Classify what you spend your money for.
-- Show total daily / monthly expense as numerical text and Pie chart
+- Show percentage of monthly expenses as saveable Pie chart.
-- Save / Load files
+- Save file.
+- Load file and show all data records as a statics tabel.
 - Easy to use GUI

-If We have enough time, we will add more function.

 # User Guide